Indian court grants bail to Bollywood superstar Salman Khan

 The 52-year-old Khan has starred in more than 90 Hindi-language films.
 But he has also had a reputation as a Bollywood bad boy, known for his run-ins with the law — including a fatal car accident — and his troubled relationships with women.

-His biggest Hindi films include “Hum Dil De Chuke Sanam (I have fallen in love),” ”Sultan (Ruler),” ”Ek Tha Tiger (There was a tiger),” and “Tiger Zinda Hai (Tiger is alive).”
+His biggest Hindi films include “Hum Dil De Chuke Sanam (I have fallen in love),” ”Sultan (Ruler),” ”Ek Tha Tiger (There was a tiger)” and “Tiger Zinda Hai (Tiger is alive).”

 Khan spent a total of 18 days in prison in 1998, 2006 and 2007 in the poaching cases, but was freed on bail.
 He had been sentenced to prison terms of between one and five years in related cases before being acquitted by appeals courts for lack of evidence.